Elia Kirby - Principal and Business Manager

 Kyle has been a carpenter at the Great Northern Way Scene Shop since the fall of 2007, where he now serves as a Head Scenic Carpenter.
 In his time here he has built for countless theatre, opera and other performance art sets, a few TV shows, and many differing fine art installations and corporate setups.
 Since graduating with a BFA from the University of Victoria’s Theatre Program in 2004, he has worked as a Theatre Technician and Scenic Carpenter in Montréal and Calgary, spent a year and a half perfecting his scenic carpentry skills at the Banff Centre for the Arts in Alberta, built custom cabinetry and installations with several companies in Vancouver, and currently also works as a freelance carpenter and designer here in town.
 Kyle also serves as a Designer-In-Residence with Vancouver’s ITSAZOO Productions, where he has designed and built the sets and props for nearly every show produced since 2007.
 In his free time he enjoys cycling, hiking, snowboarding, music, gaming, and spending his time with friends and family.

-Angela Carlson (BFA) joined the team at the Great Northern Way Scene Shop in the spring of 2008 where she is now Head Scenic Artist.
-She has contributed to the production of large and small theatrical, institutional, and commerical sets and props including Times of India Film Awards 2013, West Side Story for Vancouver Opera 2011, CODE Live for the Vancouver Olympics 2010.
+Angela Carlson (BFA) joined the team at the Great Northern Way Scene Shop in the spring of 2008, was the Head Scenic Artist from 2010 to 2017, and now is the Shop Production Manager.
+She has contributed to the production of large and small theatrical, institutional, and commerical sets and props including Times of India Film Awards 2013, Sweeney Todd and West Side Story for Vancouver Opera 2011, CODE Live for the Vancouver Olympics 2010.
 She has painted sets for numerous theatrical and commercial production companies such as the Arts Club, the Cultch, Gateway Theatre, Bard on the Beach, Theatre la Seizieme, Mortal Coil Performance Society, Caravan Farm, and more.
 She has also designed and built masks and costumes for Caravan Stage in Italy and the United States.
 Prior to her work in theatre, Angela designed, created, marketed, and taught functional and sculptural ceramics in the Northern interior and central interior of British Columbia.

 Michael "Che" Campbell - Steel Fabricator & SFX